Is your child growing normally?

 (click here for French translation)

-If you don’t have a diagnosis for your child, this page is a good starting place to help you understand the facts about children’s growth.
+If you do not have a diagnosis for your child, this page is a good starting place to help you understand the facts about children’s growth.
 We are parents who have been through this experience with our children and are here to help you!
-(Click here for translations of specific endocrine conditions.)

 What is normal growth?